 Free Online Courses And Apps For Learning Italian

-There’s no shortage of free Italian content you can find on the web and on your phone.
+There’s no shortage of free Italian courses, apps and content you can find on the web and on your phone.
 From Italian grammar wikis to online forums and classes, you’re sure to find hundreds of options that might do the trick.
 Some of it is better than others in the ways it’s organized and how thoroughly it explains new concepts, so take it with a grain of salt.

 Be aware that the tradeoff of a free product is that it usually sacrifices quality.
 Much of the content that’s in apps like Duolingo and Memrise or that’s scattered around the web comes from user-generated translations that are rarely verified and are often inconsistent or riddled with errors.
 These lessons often focus on writing and reading without much of a way to improve listening and speaking skills.
 And be wary that free interactive lessons like these can often be basic, poorly designed, messy, rigid, and just downright boring — not to mention littered with ads.